 RIVER ENGINEERING

-As the consequences of massive interventions over the last centuries become increasingly apparent, the use of river landscapes and hydropower continues to grow, posing significant challenges for river engineering.
-A holistic consideration of the water and sediment cycle, both in river construction and restoration, and the optimization of river engineering measures to fulfill and maintain multiple functions are more necessary than ever.
+As the consequences of extensive interventions in river systems over the past centuries become increasingly evident, the use of river landscapes and hydropower continues to grow, presenting significant challenges for river engineering.
+A holistic approach to the water and sediment cycle, both in river engineering and river restoration, as well as the optimization of river engineering measures to fulfill and maintain multiple functions, is more necessary than ever.

-In rivers, hydraulic structures interact with the flow and morphology and, on a larger scale, with the entire water and sediment cycle.
-The consequences of the unilateral pursuit of objectives in past river engineering measures are increasingly being felt worldwide.
-The situation of accelerated sediment transport in straightened and confined rivers is exacerbated by the increasing retention of sediments (e.g., through the expansion of hydropower).
-On the one hand, ecological problems arise due to the loss of habitat for animals and plants, for example, when sediment banks disappear due to morphological changes or floodplains dry out as the groundwater level drops due to erosion of the riverbed.
-On the other hand, human technical infrastructure can be affected, for example, if deepening of the riverbed destabilizes bridge piers or built-up banks, changes the effect of hydraulic structures such as groynes, or restricts the supply of groundwater for agriculture or as drinking water.
-The IWA contributes to research on innovative river engineering and optimized solutions to preserve or restore the diverse functions of rivers for humans and nature.
-As a starting point for problem-solving, process understanding, and success monitoring, the IWA also uses various methods to gain insights into the morphological changes and the current state of the rivers.
+River engineering structures interact with flow dynamics, morphology, and, on a larger scale, the entire water and sediment cycle.
+The consequences of the one-sided objectives of past river engineering measures are becoming increasingly apparent worldwide.
+The accelerated transport of sediments in straightened and confined rivers is further exacerbated by the growing retention of sediments, for example, through the expansion of hydropower.
+This leads to a variety of problems.
+Ecologically, habitat loss for plants and animals occurs when sediment bars disappear due to morphological changes or floodplains dry out as groundwater levels drop due to riverbed erosion.
+Technically, human infrastructure can be affected, such as when riverbed incision destabilizes bridge piers or reinforced banks, alters the effectiveness of hydraulic structures like groynes, or limits groundwater availability for agriculture and drinking water.

 Morphological River Development